Watch this space. My next novel, Heading over the Hill, is out in December. The cover is tba.

-- My second novel, The Age of Misadventure, was published by HarperCollins, Avon on February 19th, 20019.
-It is also available in Italy.
+My second novel, The Age of Misadventure, was published by HarperCollins, Avon in February, 2019.

 - Student Wordsmith: You is for University.
 Freshers.
 Graduates.
 Short story published 2015.